vbassa/computer_vision_playground/README.md

-# computer_vision_playground
+# Computer vision playground

 Welcome!

-This repo is intended as a place to gather some small computer vision projects in notebooks, that don't justify having their own repo.
+This repo is intended as a place to gather some notebooks containing small computer vision projects that didn't justify having their own repo.

 Each notebook is intended to have a self-explanatory title, and work standalone or aided by the utils.py file.
 They should be run in a virtualenv as follows: